Kindiras/PostGreSQL/README.md

  #### `TABLE CONSTRAINT` :
  ##### Consraints: These are the rules enforced on data columns on table which ensure the accuracy and reliablity of the data in the database
+  + Columns Constraints => applied the constraints to a column to adhere certain conditions
+  + Table Constraints => applied to the entire table rather than to an individual columns
  ##### six common constraints
    - `PRIMARY KEY` a column whose values is uniquely identify each row
    - `COMPOSITE KEY` two or more columns acting together as a primary key